Protecting Our Seas

 The Government has committed to designating a further tranche of MCZs, following the public consultation between 8th June and 20th July 2018.

 We owe huge thanks to everyone who responded to the public consultations on the first and second tranches of MCZs, helping to secure the designation of 50 MCZs in total so far.
 These 50 scattered sites fall well short of a well-connected national network of sites.
-All the sites mapped in blue remain un-designated and at risk in the South East.
-They need your support during the Government consultation, which closes on July 20th 2018.
+We hope that 41 extra sites will be designated following the 2018 consultation.

 How can I help?